4/24/2025

 President and Chief Banking Officer

 Yeah, originations were better than we had predicted.
-We had kind of backed into a number and it builds over time.
+You know, we had kind of backed into a number and, you know, it builds over time.
 We expect our best quarter to be in the fourth quarter.
-We still expect fourth quarter originations to be the strongest quarter as we're continuing to build in the SBA division itself.
-We've only added one BDO so far.
+We still expect fourth quarter originations to be the strongest quarter, you know, as we're continuing to build, you know, in the SBA division itself.
+You know, we've only added one BDO so far.
 Plan is to add two before the end of the year.
-We expect the originations to continue to build.
+And, yeah, we expect the originations to continue to build.

 speaker